-The P-51B was the first version of the North American Aviation fighter to be powered by the Merlin engine in place of the Allison V-1710.
-Rolls-Royce had selected the Packard Motor Car Company to build Merlin aircraft engines in the United States under license.
-The Packard-built V-1650-3 was based on the Merlin 63.
-It was a 1,649-cubic-inch-displacement (27.04-liter) liquid-cooled, supercharged, single overhead cam 60° V-12 engine, which produced 1,490 horsepower at Sea Level, turning at 3,000 r.p.m. with 61 inches of manifold pressure.
-The engine drove a four-bladed Hamilton-Standard constant speed propeller with a diameter of 11 feet, 2 inches (3.40 meters).
+The P-51B was the first version of the North American Aviation fighter to be powered by the Rolls-Royce Merlin engine in place of the Allison V-1710.
+Rolls-Royce had selected the Packard Motor Car Company of Detroit, Michigan, to build Merlin aircraft engines in the United States under license.
+Early P-51Bs were equipped with the Packard V-1650-3, based on the Merlin 63.
+It was a right-hand tractor, 1,649-cubic-inch-displacement (27.04-liter), liquid-cooled, supercharged, single overhead cam 60° V-12 engine, which produced 1,380 horsepower at Sea Level, turning at 3,000 r.p.m. with 60 inches of manifold pressure (Military Power).
+The engine drove a four-bladed Hamilton-Standard constant speed propeller with a diameter of 11 feet, 2 inches (3.404 meters).

 1,988 P-51B Mustangs were built at North American’s Inglewood, California plant.
 1,750 of the nearly identical P-51C variant were produced at Dallas, Texas.
 This was nearly 23% of the total P-51 production.